 Professional Gun Dog Trainer, Canine Behavioral Consultant Certificate (e-Training for Dogs), Puppy Culture Breeder, Professional Groomer, Canine Good Citizen Evaluator.

-Belinda has been a member of Good Dog for over 3 years
+Belinda has been a member of Good Dog for almost 4 years

 Belinda was screened for responsible practices and has been a member since 2022.